CGA1123/dissect/README.md

 ## Installing

-`dissect` is just a simple web app, all you need to do is serve the files in this repo from the project root.
+You just need to clone this repo, and run the helper script provided!
+You must have an up-to-date version of Skalpel installed on your machine.

 For example:

 ```
 $ git clone https://github.com/CGA1123/dissect.git
 $ cd dissect
-$ python -m http.server 8000
+$ ./dissect <sml_source_file>
 ```

-You should then be able to go to your browser go to http://localhost:8000!
+The script should open up your browser to http:/localhost:1337 You'll need to open up the generated file through the browser interface, The generated file will be in the same folder as the source file you provided, it will have the same name with `.viz.json` appended.

 ### Dependencies